Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

 Now we evaluate the “todosById” key, which yields an object.
 Next, we convert the number 44 into a string using the JSON stringify algorithm.
 Then we look up the resulting string “44” which yields another object.
-Finally we look up the key “name” and we find a primitive value type ”withdraw money from ATM”.
+Finally we look up the key “name” and we find a primitive value type ”get milk from corner store”.
 This value is added to the JSON Graph subset and returned as the result of the abstract get operation.

 ~~~js
 // JSON Graph Envelope response